liang3zy22/scala/spec/12-the-scala-standard-library.md

 }

-/** The root class of all value types */ final class AnyVal extends Any
+/** The root class of all value types */ abstract class AnyVal extends Any

 /** The root class of all reference types */ class AnyRef extends Any {